-(a) POLICY STATEMENT.-It is the policy of the United States to possess the capability for human access to space on a continuous basis.
+(a) POLICY STATEMENT.-It is the policy of the United States to possess the capability for human access to space on a continuous basis human access to space on a continuous basis.

 (b) ANNUAL REPORT.-The Administrator shall transmit an annual report to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate describing the progress being made toward developing the Crew Exploration Vehicle and the Crew Launch Vehicle and the estimated time before they will demonstrate crewed, orbital spaceflight.